Understanding "Digital" and why is it so important

 It shouldn’t take much convincing as to why “digital” is important.
-It’s true that the degree to which digital can deliver cost-effective benefits to a business and superior experience to customers is dependent on the market and products involved.
-This cannot be underestimated after all according to Ien Ang, a professor of cultural studies at University of Western Sydney, “The internet is everywhere, but it is not everywhere in the same way.”
+Indeed, the degree to which digital can deliver cost-effective benefits to a business and superior experience to customers is dependent on the market and products involved.
+This cannot be underestimated after all according to Ien Ang, a professor of cultural studies at the University of Western Sydney, “The internet is everywhere, but it is not everywhere in the same way.”

 Goodbye to the marketing funnel